REQUIREMENTS AND CAMPUS GUIDE

 How Difficult Is It to Get Into Princeton?

-Applicants who are admitted to Princeton typically take the most challenging course load with AP and IB classes and are academic standouts in high school.
-However, Princeton isn’t just looking for students with strong grades, standardized test scores, and SAT IIs.
-They want to see students who are passionate, driven, and committed to contributing to their local communities, and the community at Princeton and beyond, in significant ways.
-So highlighting your extracurricular, leadership involvement, and unique experiences is what will set you apart from the other high quality applicants also applying to Princeton.
+Applicants who are admitted to Princeton typically take a challenging course load with AP and IB classes, and are academic standouts in high school.
+However, Princeton isn’t just looking for students with strong grades and standardized test scores.
+They want to admit students who are passionate, driven, and committed to contributing to both their local communities and to the community at Princeton and beyond in significant ways.
+So, highlighting your extracurricular involvement, leadership, and other unique experiences will set you apart from the other high quality applicants also applying to Princeton.

 Perhaps the most challenging process to go through at Princeton is the transfer process.
-Princeton typically only accepts a few transfer students a year based on a highly intensive, holistic approach and historically, has not always accepted transfer students on campus.
+Princeton typically only accepts a few transfer students a year based on a highly intensive, holistic approach and historically has not always accepted transfer students.

 Can I afford Princeton?

 Princeton strives to be as generous as possible with financial aid packages and allow students to enjoy a fruitful college experience without the stress, fear, and anxiety of student loans and financial debt.
-You can use the estimator here https://admission.princeton.edu/cost-aid/financial-aid-estimator to determine how much financial you and your family might qualify for.
+You can use the financial aid estimator to determine how much financial aid you and your family might qualify for.

 Where is Princeton?

 Princeton is located in the quaint and lovely town of Princeton, NJ.
-There are tons of amazing restaurants and local favorites within a few minutes walking distance of campus such as PJ’s Pancakes or Jammin’ Crepes for breakfast food, Olive’s for fresh market food, or Witherspoon Grill, Teresa’s, and Winberries for dinner food.
+There are tons of amazing restaurants and local favorites within a few minutes walking distance from campus such as PJ’s Pancakes or Jammin’ Crepes for breakfast, Olive’s for fresh market food, or Witherspoon Grill, Teresa’s, and Winberries for dinner.
 Frequent ice cream stops at Bent Spoon or T-sweets is a must.
-There is a local movie theater that plays free movies for students on the weekend.
+There is a local movie theater that plays free movies for students on the weekends.
 In town, you have everything else you need from shopping and hair/nail salons to the local library (if you’re getting tired of Firestone Library), CVS, and Starbucks and Small World Coffee.
 Princeton students often refer to the community as the ‘Princeton Bubble’, because you don’t need to travel very far to run errands or stock up on essentials that you can’t find at the University Store.